oracle-livelabs/apex/rag-apex-app/3-utilize-rag-apex-app/utilize-rag-apex-app.md

 * Provision a 23ai ADB and APEX App
 * Update the Credentials to Connect to OCI Resources
 * Create the Application
-* Connect Rest Sources
+* Create REST Data Sources
-* Build the Question Panel
+* Create Object Storage List Page
-* Build the Chat Panel
+* Test Upload Functionality
-* Test the application
+* (Optional) Double check that the Ingestion job has fired

 ### Prerequisites